sanamrahimi/first-Captnone-project/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Implement the tickets and the schedule page
+Implement the tickets and the schedule page and

 Add transitions and/or animations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>